 Possibly one of the most famous Copenhagen points of interest, The Little Mermaid statue was created by the sculptor Edvard Erikson.
 It was commissioned in 1909 by Carl Jacobsen after he became fascinated by the fairytale thanks to a ballet he had seen!

-The statue was unveiled on August 23, 1913, and is proudly perched on the edge of the harbor, welcoming visitors to Copenhagen.
+The statue was unveiled on August 23, 1913, and is proudly perched on the edge of the harbour, welcoming visitors to Copenhagen.

-Finish off your two-day itinerary in Copenhagen with a luxury dinner at a Michelin-starred restaurant!
+Finish off your second day in Copenhagen with a luxury dinner at a Michelin-starred restaurant!
 There are a whopping 17 restaurants in the city that hold various amounts of stars, and they all offer fine dining and magnificent wine pairing.

 These restaurants offer set menus of numerous courses and many have the option of wine or juice pairing.
 While you’ll be paying quite a pretty penny to eat at any of these establishments, you’re guaranteed a prestigious evening out.